 We’re going to talk about some of the elements that make up signage and the fabrication methods you should be aware of when ordering your new custom lobby sign, outdoor business sign, or that neon lit “vintage” brewery sign to complete your home bar aesthetics.

 There are four main categories of materials used in signs which are:

-They each serve their own purpose and a knowledgeable sign company will guide you on the where’s and why’s but here’s a few of them so you can be knowledgeable yourself.
+They each serve their own purpose and a knowledgeable Sign Company in Charlotte NC will guide you on the where’s and why’s but here’s a few of them so you can be knowledgeable yourself.

 Wood is great for achieving that rustic look or natural appeal.
 Wood signs can be made from glued panel boards, high-end wood slabs with and without live edges, and even plywood.
 Deciding which type of wood is best for your sign is mainly aesthetics, but some types of wood serve specific purposes better than others.
 For example, plywood tends to warp over time if not sufficiently adhered on all sides and a glued panel board would serve better if you were ordering a hanging sign.

 Wood is pretty versatile and durable, depending on the grade and treatment, a well crafted wood sign can last years.
 Wood has the ability to be laser etched/cut and cnc routed, direct printed using flatbed printers or simply stained and used as the back panel for custom routed letters.
 It can be used as a frame or base for a sign or as a free standing sign itself.
 Wood signs can be interior or exterior, but the treatment of the wood and the additional sign elements should be intentional in regards to it’s installation environment.
 The wood used for signs varies so much depending on the individual sign that there aren’t common sizes or thicknesses to mention.
 However, there is such a variety of wood available that whatever your need is there’s wood to match.

 Laser engraved wood sign with a direct printed graphic.